Formats and Guidelines

 Plenaries

-The meeting will include thought-provoking and informative plenary presentations, who are carefully planned by the program committee and SETAC office, which will be recorded for online consumption afterwards.
+The meeting will include thought-provoking and informative plenary presentations, who are carefully planned by the program committee and SETAC office, which will be recorded for online viewing afterwards.

 Parallel Program